ePages-de/epages-devportal/beyond-essence/inventory/links.md

 ## Use cases

-In the Beyond cockpit, we provide various types of links:
+In the Beyond cockpit, we provide two types of links:

+* Primary links
+* Secondary links

+Primary links are used for the recommended user action whereas secondary links have less importance and shouldn't be in the focus of the user's attention.

+## Structure

+Links are characterized by a certain color that stands out from the surrounding text color.

+Depending on the use case or implementation, an icon can be displayed next to the link.
+By adding an icon, the link and the its destination will be more self-explanatory.

+If a secondary button is displayed in addition to a primary link, both links can either be located below each other or next to each other.

+## Position

+Links are positioned in various locations throughout the software:

-* Links in tables
+* In tables

 {% image_custom image="/assets/img/pages/essence/links-in-tables.png" width="50" lightbox %}

-* Links in overviews
+* In overviews

 {% image_custom image="/assets/img/pages/essence/links-overviews.png" width="50" lightbox %}

-* Links with icons

-{% image_custom image="/assets/img/pages/essence/links-with-icons.png" width="50" lightbox %}

-* Stand-alone links

-{% image_custom image="/assets/img/pages/essence/links-standalone.png" width="50" lightbox %}

-* Breadcrumb links
+* In breadcrumbs

 {% image_custom image="/assets/img/pages/essence/links-breadcrumbs.png" width="50" lightbox %}

+* In the pagination

+{% image_custom image="/assets/img/pages/essence/links-pagination.png" width="50" lightbox %}

+* In the topbar

+{% image_custom image="/assets/img/pages/essence/links-topbar.png" width="50" lightbox %}

+They can also be included on cards, in settings layers, or in modal dialogs.
+Here they can appear as followed:

-* Links embedded in text
+* Embedded in text

 {% image_custom image="/assets/img/pages/essence/links-embedded.png" width="50" lightbox %}

-* Pagination links
+* As stand-alone links

-{% image_custom image="/assets/img/pages/essence/links-pagination.png" width="50" lightbox %}
+{% image_custom image="/assets/img/pages/essence/links-standalone.png" width="50" lightbox %}

-## Structure

-Links are characterized by a certain color that stands out from the surrounding text color.
-In exeptional cases, an icon is displayed next to the link.

-## Position

-Links are positioned in various locations throughout the software.
-They are displayed

-- on cards,
-- in the topbar,
-- in settings layers,
-- in modal dialogs,
-- in overviews,
-- and in tables.

 ## Behavior

 Clicking or touching a link will open new content, e.g. a view, a popup, or a PDF document.
-Depending on the use case or implementation, the content will be opened in a new tab, in the same tab, or in a new tool.
+Depending on the use case or implementation, the content will be opened in a new tab, in the same tab, or in a desktop, or mobile application.

 When hovering over a link, the color slightly changes to indicate that the user can interact with the element.

+Exception: If, for design purposes, a link is used instead of a button, clicking or touching a link will also change, or delete data.

 ## Copy writing